MicrosoftDocs/windows-insider/wip/at-work-pro/wip-4-biz-register.md

 ---

 # Register for the Windows Insider Program for Business
+All users registered in the Windows Insider Program for Business have the opportunity to:
+* Get early access to Windows Insider Preview Builds.
+* Provide feedback to Microsoft in real time by using the Feedback Hub app.
+* Sign in with corporate credentials (Azure Active Directory) and increase the visibility of your organization's feedback with Microsoft – especially on features that support your productivity and business needs.

+If you are a IT administrator, you also have the option to:
+* Register your Azure Active Directory domain in the program, allowing you to cover all users within your organization with just one registration.
+* Enable, disable, defer, and pause the installation of preview builds through policies (starting with Windows 10, version 1709).
+* Track feedback provided through the Feedback Hub App across your organization.

-If you are an IT administrator in an enterprise environment, you work with your end-users to participate in the Windows Insider Program for Business.
+As an IT administrator in an enterprise environment, you work with your end-users to participate in the Windows Insider Program for Business.
 Microsoft recommends that all enterprise devices register with a work account in Azure Active Directory (AAD), either individually or as part of a domain registration.
 It is required to submit feedback on behalf of your organization, and for you as administrator to manage Insider Preview builds on other devices in your domain.

 ## Use your Azure Active Directory (AAD) account
 Registering with your AAD account requires Windows 10 Version 1703 or later.
 Confirm by going to <b>Settings>System>About</b>.
 If you do not have an AAD account, find out how to get an [Azure Active Directory tenant](https://docs.microsoft.com/azure/active-directory/develop/active-directory-howto-tenant).